Herbert Tenzer: Career

 Tenzer was a senior partner in the firm of Tenzer Greenblatt Fallon & Kaplan, which he founded in 1937.
 From 1940 to 1960 he was chairman of the Barton's Candy Corporation.

 He was elected as a Democrat to the Eighty-ninth and Ninetieth Congresses, serving from January 3, 1965 to January 3, 1969 as the Representative of New York's 5th congressional district.
 He did not run for reelection in 1968, and resumed the practice of law.

 Tenzer was a founder of the Albert Einstein College of Medicine at Yeshiva University.
 He was a founder of the Benjamin N. Cardozo School of Law at Yeshiva University, served on the board of trustees, and held the posts of chairman and chairman emeritus.
 He was also active in founding Yeshiva's Sy Syms School of Business.
 Tenzer was also a board of directors member and board president for the National Council to Combat Blindness (NCCB) (now Fight for Sight).
 He was also a founder and past president of the United Jewish Appeal of Greater New York.
-After World War II, he headed Rescue Children Inc., which cared for European war orphans.
+After World War II, he headed Rescue Children Inc., which cared for Jewish children in Europe orphaned by the Holocaust.

 From 1969 to 1983 Tenzer was chairman of the Nassau County board of ethics.
 In 1975 he served as vice chairman of New York State's special advisory committee on medical malpractice.
 From 1977 to 1983 he served as chairman of the New York State Board of Social Welfare.
 He was a resident of Lawrence, on Long Island, New York, until his death there on March 24, 1993.
 He was buried at Beth David Cemetery in Elmont, New York.